 Slowly I turned my gaze to her and not the problem in front of us.
-Our eyes connected and I shared with her my frustrating experience with math.
+Our eyes connected, and I shared with her my frustrating experience with math.
 She smirked at my story as if to convey, “Yeah, that won’t ever be me.”

 Right then, I knew Maya had been hurt.
 She had internalized an assumption she would never be good at math.

-The wound Maya received is difficult to identify as its symptoms are not as apparent and can take years to develop.
+The wound Maya received is cumbersome to identify as its symptoms are not apparent and can take years to develop.
 It lies deep inside of the mind and can be particularly difficult to find as this wound doesn’t care what race, ethnicity, gender, or socioeconomic background you have.Knowing what it looks like will help you find and heal the wound.
 Welcome to academic wounding.

 What is Academic Wounding?

 Academic wounding looks like…arms not working.My youngest son often finds his limbs don’t work when math gets challenging.
 What may seem like pouting about math is a sign a wound inside is present.
 He may be distracted and spending mountains of time avoiding math because it hurts too much to do the work.
 My son telling me his arms don’t work is a cry for help, not him asking for a swift kick in the pants (even though my gut feeling tells me to follow through with the kick) :)It is his way of saying, “I have tried.
 I am doing the best I can, and yet this still isn’t working.”
 As Math Specialists, we also play the therapist’s role as I know emotion plays a prominent role in student success.

-Maya had experienced over 3 years of frustration with math in spite of all the effort she put in at home.
+Maya had experienced over 3 years of frustration with math despite all her effort at home.
 It wasn’t for lack of trying.
-She feels hopeless and mom is scrambling for solutions.
+Instead, she feels hopeless, and mom is scrambling for solutions.

 Academic wounding feels like…shame.When you are academically wounded, you feel you are flawed.
 Something inside of you must be off because you don’t get it.
 These feelings can fester to create shame which does not help you move forward but continues to pull you away because of discomfort.
 It’s natural to want to run the other way from a math problem that feels out to get you.
 Your brain is wired to run from pain.
 The thought of being rejected one more time by a math problem hurts too much.
 Your cheeks burn with embarrassment as you think about stammering through the steps you can’t seem to remember.
 To protect yourself, you disconnect.

 How to heal from academic woundingFailure is part of life.
 What is important is knowing how to bounce back from failure.
 The following steps are a great starting point for academic wound recovery:

 1 – Build Rapport

 Building rapport with your child requires you to be vulnerable.
 Share your stories of shame.
 Your child didn’t see how you have developed into the adult you’ve become.
 Reflect back on how you handled failure and possibly how you did not handle it well.
 For example, ponder these questions:

-How did you bounce back from a failed test?
+(A) How did you bounce back from a failed test?

-How do you keep moving forward when it got hard?
+(B) How do you keep moving forward when it got hard?

 2 – Journal

 I asked Maya this leading question: “Tell me about a time when you knew you weren’t good at math.”Before I could even set the timer, Maya’s pencil fervently scribbled in her journal.
 She knew the exact moment.In third grade, her class was working on memorizing math facts.
-The teacher implemented a program where students earned a scoop of ice cream for each math fact family memorized.
-At the end of the year, a party was thrown to reward the children for their work with scoops of ice cream.
+So the teacher implemented a program where students earned a scoop of ice cream for each math fact family memorized.
+Then, at the end of the year, a party, to reward the students with ice cream!

-Maya only earned three scoops while most of her class had all 12.
+Maya only earned three scoops, while most of her class had all 12.

 The wound cut deep.She spent hours practicing with flashcards and playing games with her mom, but the facts would not stick.
 But, in her words, “that’s when I knew.”
 My heart sunk as I heard her story.
-I know the exact program she referenced.
+I know the same program she referenced.
 The program was not meant to hurt but rather inspire students to work hard.
 No teacher knowingly would do this to their student.
 I immediately shared my story.
 We were vulnerable together.

 3 – Practice Empathy

-Rapport requires you to have empathy.
+Rapport requires you to have Empathy.
 After journaling, feel the pain with your child.

 Don’t try to fix it.Avoid the temptation to march into the classroom and give her teacher a piece of your mind.Please don’t paint the silver lining to her story with comments such as,“Look on the bright side Maya, you are a great writer.
 You’ll always have that gift.
 Not everyone is good at math.”This bright side minimizes her feelings.
 But, unfortunately, instead of making her feel better, her shame may deepen.
 Brene Brown sheds light on why we need to practice more Empathy and not sympathy in this case.

 4 – Successful Math Experiences